MannanB/MUXLLM/README.md

 resp = llm.chat("What is 5*5",
                 tools=tools,
                 tool_choice={"type": "function"})

+# muxllm returns a list of ToolCalls
-tool_call = resp.tool_calls[0].function
+tool_call = resp.tools[0]

-# call function
+# call function with args
 tool_response = ...

-# the function response is not automatically added to history, so you must manually add it if you want the llm to have the tool response in context
+# the function response is not automatically added to history, so you must manually add it
-llm.history.append({"role": "tool", "content": tool_response})
+llm.add_tool_response(tool_call, tool_response)

+resp = llm.chat("what did the tool tell you?") print(resp.message) # 25
 ```

+Each ToolCall contains the name of the tool (```tool_call.name```) and its arguments in a dict (```tool_call.args```).
+Arguments are always passed as strings, so integers, floats, etc, must be parsed in the function.

+In order to use tools you need to supply a dict containing information about each tool that you have available.
+Check out the [Open AI Guide](https://platform.openai.com/docs/guides/function-calling) to see how to do this.

 Backend API usage
 ----